Mix Dal Dosa Recipe | Mix Lentil Dosa | Coriander Seeds Chutney Recipe

 Is dosa a cheat meal?

 Yes, this Mix dal dosa is a perfect cheat meal.
 Avoiding the deep-fried vadas steamed idli, dosa, vegetable uthappam or specially mixed dal dosa can be enjoyed with a big bowl of sambhar or chutney.
-Which makes you full for whole day and skip your meals.
+Which makes you full for the whole day and skip your meals.
 Thus, resulting in weight loss.

 Is dosa high in carbs?